naveengogu/naveengogu/README.md

 <details>
   <summary>Prometheus</summary>

-  -Proficiency in designing, deploying and managing Prometheus monitoring systems for large-scale production environments.
+  - Proficiency in designing, deploying and managing Prometheus monitoring systems for large-scale production environments.
-  -Knowledge of Prometheus query language (PromQL) and its use in defining and monitoring custom metrics.
+  - Knowledge of Prometheus query language (PromQL) and its use in defining and monitoring custom metrics.
-  -Experience in configuring and customizing Prometheus alerting rules and notifications for proactive monitoring and incident response.
+  - Experience in configuring and customizing Prometheus alerting rules and notifications for proactive monitoring and incident response.
-  -Proficiency in integrating Prometheus with Kubernetes and other DevOps tools for automated deployment and monitoring.
+  - Proficiency in integrating Prometheus with Kubernetes and other DevOps tools for automated deployment and monitoring.
-  -Ability to design and implement complex Grafana dashboards and visualizations using Prometheus metrics.
+  - Ability to design and implement complex Grafana dashboards and visualizations using Prometheus metrics.
-  -Knowledge of Prometheus federation for distributed monitoring across multiple clusters and data centers.
+  - Knowledge of Prometheus federation for distributed monitoring across multiple clusters and data centers.
-  -Experience in scaling Prometheus clusters for high availability and performance.
+  - Experience in scaling Prometheus clusters for high availability and performance.
-  -Ability to troubleshoot and resolve complex issues with Prometheus in production environments.
+  - Ability to troubleshoot and resolve complex issues with Prometheus in production environments.
-  -Proficiency in using Prometheus to monitor and analyze system performance, resource utilization and capacity planning.
+  - Proficiency in using Prometheus to monitor and analyze system performance, resource utilization and capacity planning.
-  -Knowledge of Prometheus exporters for monitoring third-party services and applications.
+  - Knowledge of Prometheus exporters for monitoring third-party services and applications.
-  -Ability to automate Prometheus management and configuration using Infrastructure as Code (IaC) principles.
+  - Ability to automate Prometheus management and configuration using Infrastructure as Code (IaC) principles.
-  -Experience in using Prometheus for log monitoring and analysis.
+  - Experience in using Prometheus for log monitoring and analysis.
-  -Knowledge of Prometheus best practices for security, data retention and backup and recovery.
+  - Knowledge of Prometheus best practices for security, data retention and backup and recovery.
-  -Ability to mentor and train junior DevOps engineers on Prometheus best practices and implementation.
+  - Ability to mentor and train junior DevOps engineers on Prometheus best practices and implementation.
-  -Excellent communication skills and ability to work collaboratively with cross-functional teams to design and implement Prometheus-based monitoring solutions.
+  - Excellent communication skills and ability to work collaboratively with cross-functional teams to design and implement Prometheus-based monitoring solutions.
 </details>